lavanya94lava/email_ticketing_system_rails/README.md

 2. Also, if you are having two-way authentication in Gmail, you may never use your app to send mails, disable two-way authentication before coming here.

-3. UTF-8 encoding might be an issue, this app works fine for genuine emails sent by individuals, but for automated mails, it throws an error as many header which we user for processing data, is missing from those mails.
+3. UTF-8 encoding might be an issue, this app works fine for genuine emails sent by individuals, but for automated mails, it throws an error as many headers which we use for processing data, is missing from those mails.